-- Vida will pay \$4 million to the Debtors' Estates for 100% of the new stock of LPI and LPIFS. - All current Fractional Interest holders and IRA Holders will be deemed to have an Allowed Claim in the amount stated in LPI's Amended Schedule F (unless a proof of claim was timely filed after the Amended Schedule F was filed, and before March 21, 2016), and in exchange will be given the option to choose, for themselves, among the three Elections available to all current holders of Fractional Interests and IRA Holders for treatment of their Allowed Claims; that is, to become a Continuing Holder, an Assigning Holder or a Former Holder, as set forth more fully in this Disclosure Statement. - Upon Plan confirmation, subject to the occurrence of the Effective Date, all (a) Persons making the Continuing Holder Election will deemed to beneficially own their Fractional Interests and (b) the Policy Fund will hold and administer the remaining Fractional Interests for the benefit of the Policy Fund's limited partners (who are those Persons making the Assigning Holder Election). - All Continuing Holders and the Policy Fund will be deemed to have entered into the New Management and Servicing Contract with Vida. - A Litigation Trust will be created to pursue Estate Causes of Action against third parties including, but not limited to, the Causes of Action listed below in section V(D)(4) of this Disclosure Statement.
+- Vida will provide an Exit Loan to pay DIP Claims, Allowed Administrative Claims, Allowed Fee Claims and Allowed Priority Tax Claims, in an amount not to exceed the greater of (i) the amount necessary to satisfy all such claims or (ii) \$55 million.
+The Exit Loan will bear simple interest at 13% per annum from the Effective Date until repaid in full, and will be secured by a first priority lien on Maturity Funds held on account of, or subsequently paid in respect of, Continuing Holders and the Policy Fund, with the amount of the obligation owing from each Continuing Holder and the Policy Fund being determined as set forth below in this Disclosure Statement and in section 4.4(c) of the Plan. - All current Fractional Interest holders and IRA Holders will be deemed to have an Allowed Claim in the amount stated in LPI's Amended Schedule F (unless a proof of claim was timely filed after the Amended Schedule F was filed, and before March 21, 2016), and in exchange will be given the option to choose, for themselves, among the three Elections available to all current holders of Fractional Interests and IRA Holders for treatment of their Allowed Claims; that is, to become a Continuing Holder, an Assigning Holder or a Former Holder, as set forth more fully in this Disclosure Statement. - Upon Plan confirmation, subject to the occurrence of the Effective Date, all (a) Persons making the Continuing Holder Election will deemed to beneficially own their Fractional Interests and (b) the Policy Fund will hold and administer the remaining Fractional Interests for the benefit of the Policy Fund's limited partners (who are those Persons making the Assigning Holder Election). - All Continuing Holders and the Policy Fund will be deemed to have entered into the New Management and Servicing Contract with Vida. - A Litigation Trust will be created to pursue Estate Causes of Action against third parties including, but not limited to, the Causes of Action listed below in section VI(D)(4) of this Disclosure Statement.
 The primary beneficiaries of the Litigation Trust will be current Fractional Interest holders and IRA Holders who make the Former Holder Election, the SEC and the holders of Allowed General Unsecured Claims against the Debtors.
 The residual beneficiary of the Litigation Trust will be the Policy Fund.
-Because the Litigation Trust Assets will consist of rights to pursue litigation, including the Licensee Litigation and the Master Licensees Litigation (each as defined in the Appendix), it is difficult to project whether the residual beneficiary of the Litigation Trust will receive any distributions from the trust.
+Because the Litigation Trust Assets will consist of rights to pursue litigation, including the Licensee Litigation and the Master Licensees Litigation (each as defined in the Appendix), it is difficult to project whether the residual beneficiary of the Litigation Trust will receive any distributions from the trust. - Through itself and its affiliates, Vida will service the Polices and administer the Policy portfolio for the Continuing Holders and the Policy

-Through itself and its affiliates, Vida will service the Polices and administer the same for the Continuing Holders and the Policy Fund.
-Vida will also prepare various reports for the Policy Fund and Continuing Holders.
+Fund.
+Vida will also manage investor accounts, prepare various reports for the Policy Fund and Continuing Holders, and otherwise maximize the value of the Policy portfolio.